madarahr/Cryptocurrencies/README.md

 ![](Images/crypto_df.png)

 Using the variables, Algorithm and ProofType from the above dataframe, dummies variables are created.
+The dataset now has several features with values on different scales.
 The data is then standardized using StandardScalar from sklearn.

 #### Reducing Data Dimensions

-Using Eigenvectors, the PCA dimensions are reduced to 3 with a dataframe to be used for clustering.
+Using Eigenvectors, the features are reduced to 3 Principal Component Analysis (PCA) dimensions with a dataframe to be used for clustering.

 #### Clustering Cryptocurrencies Using K-Means
-An elbow curve is created to provide a means to determine the number of K means and providing a predicted cluster.
+An elbow curve is created to provide a means to determine the number of K means and providing a predicted number of clusters.

 ![](Images/K-Mean.png)